ich777/docker-portfolio-performance/README.md

 **ATTENTION:** Please save your documents only in the Home directory!
 Please don't save or modify anything inside the 'bin' and 'runtime' folders.

+**INFO:** If the last view is not saved accross container restarts it is recommended to exit the container once after you've configured it to your likings through the WebGUI by clicking File -> Quit, this will ensure that the last view is saved properly.

 ## Env params
 | Name | Value | Example |
 | --- | --- | --- |